Police Department Brenham Texas

 Ruemke received discipline in the form of time off without pay, scheduled for remedial training.
 Holleway said instances of this nature typically carry a suspension of two to three days, adding that the employee has completed that suspension.

-With a 45-year career in law enforcement, Ruemke couldn’t handle a firearm safely.
+With a 45-year career in law enforcement, Ruemke wasn’t able to handle a firearm safely.
 Ruemke ended up resigning.

-Brenham officers were required to retake a class on the U.S. Constitution
+Brenham Police officers had to retake a class on the U.S. Constitution

 The Brenham Police Department recently held a mandatory training session on the U.S. Constitution for all officers after internal assessments determined that some members lacked sufficient understanding of constitutional principles.